ViktorFu/Awesome-GeoVAEs/README.md

 ---

-## 4. Foundational & Related Concepts (基础与相关概念)
+## 4. Foundational Papers & Concepts

+*Understanding GeoVAEs requires familiarity with the core concepts of VAEs, disentanglement, and flexible generative models.*

 - **[Auto-encoding variational Bayes](https://arxiv.org/pdf/1312.6114.pdf)**. *Diederik P Kingma, Max Welling*.
+(ICLR 2014).
-(ICLR 2014). - The original VAE paper.
+  - **Why it matters**: The original VAE paper that started it all.
 - **[beta-VAE: learning basic visual concepts with a constrained variational framework](https://openreview.net/pdf?id=Sy2fzU9gl)**. *Irina Higgins, et al*.
+(ICLR 2017).
-(ICLR 2017). - A key paper on disentanglement that motivated the search for better latent structures.
+  - **Why it matters**: A key paper on disentanglement that highlighted the importance of a structured latent space, motivating the search for better geometric priors.
 - **[Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770.pdf)**. *Danilo Jimenez Rezende, Shakir Mohamed*.
+(ICML 2015).
-(ICML 2015). - Introduces normalizing flows, a technique often combined with geometric priors.
+  - **Why it matters**: Introduces normalizing flows, a powerful technique for learning flexible probability distributions, often combined with geometric priors to define complex densities on manifolds.
 - **[The information bottleneck method](https://arxiv.org/pdf/physics/0004057.pdf)**. *Naftali Tishby, Fernando C. Pereira, William Bialek*.
+(2000).
-(2000). - The core theoretical principle behind many representation learning objectives.
+  - **Why it matters**: Provides the core theoretical principle behind many representation learning objectives, framing learning as a trade-off between compression and prediction.

+---

+## 5. Contributing

+Contributions are always welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md) first.

+If you have any suggestions or find a paper that should be included, please feel free to open an issue or submit a pull request.